 Diabetic ketoacidosis is often the first sign of type 1 diabetes in people who do not yet have other symptoms.
 It can also occur in someone who has already been diagnosed with type 1 diabetes.
 Infection, injury, a serious illness, missing doses of insulin shots, or surgery can lead to diabetic ketoacidosis in people with type 1 diabetes.

-People with type 2 diabetes can also develop ketoacidosis, but it is rare.
-It is usually triggered by a severe illness.
-Hispanic and African-American people are more likely to have ketoacidosis as a complication of type 2 diabetes.
+People with type 2 diabetes can also develop ketoacidosis, but it is less common.
+It is usually triggered by uncontrolled blood sugar or a severe illness.

 - Deep, rapid breathing